 Gigs is all about performing with a real busking vibe.
 No stage or fancy equipment - just you and your music.
 All acts need to make sure they're completely portable and can play in a stripped back, lo-fi fashion.

 Acts chosen to take part in the competition will get the chance to perform in the summer on our exclusive circuit of Gigs busking pitches that cover some of the busiest, most iconic locations in London.
 Every Gigs pitch is staffed by a Gigs Event Manager and equipped with a battery-powered amp, microphone and stand.

 All acts will be seen by the judges during the live performance period.
-They will choose five acts in each category to reach the Grand Final, held in September.
+They will choose five acts in each category to reach the Grand Final, held on Sunday 3 September.
 Gigs acts aren't busking for money, but for the public vote.
 One act in each category is chosen by the public vote to go through the final.

 There are three categories in the competition and acts are automatically entered into the one that is right for them.

 All performers must be the correct age for the category from the date entries open to the date of the Grand Final.

 This category may include instrumental ensembles, rock, pop or folk bands, any type of vocal group.
 Music must be the main feature of the act but acts in the category may include other types of performance, e.g. elements of choreographed movement or section of speech.

 Although most acts enter for the experince of taking part, this is a competition and there are some fantastic prizes up for grabs.
 The winner of the Soloists and Duos category will receive a sought after licence to busk on London Underground, courtesy of Transport for London.
 Other prizes include:

 - The Institute of Contemporary Music Performance training package

 - Recording time at a top professional recording studio